 Do me a favor...

 Next time you play a round; I want you to mark down how many shots you take on each hole inside 50 yards.
 From inside 50 yards, keep a separate count, tallying up the total number of strokes to get into the cup.

 If you’re green side and getting up and down in two shots 50% of the time, you just need to practice and don’t need to read this article.
 But if you’re taking three or four shots around the green often, this is for you.

-General Premise of This How to Chip Guide
+How to Chip Guide for Dummies

 The basic idea I use for showing you to chip is to simplify the technique and remove all doubt regarding the balls interaction with the ground, so you can make consistent chips with consistent results.